thindil/steamsky/bin/doc/MODDING.md

 - Attribute `index` is a index (it can be number or text) and must be unique.
   This value is used at this moment to set player ship and in Destroy types of goals.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this ship.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this ship, default option), "remove" (remove this ship) or "update" (update selected ship).
 - Attribute `name`: Type of ship.
 Will be visible during combat information.
   If you want that ship will be used in friendly trader random event, you must have word which you set in *game.dat* as *TraderNames* in ship name.
 Example: if you use *trader* word, ship name can be *small poleis trader*.
 - Tags `module`: List of ship modules installed on selected ship.
     - Attribute`index` is module index from files from *shipmodules* directory.
     - Attribute `amount` is optional: if ship should have more than one that module, just add attribute `amount` with number of modules.
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this module.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+      are: "add" (add this module, default option) or "remove" (remove this module).
 - Attribute `accuracy`: Bonus to accuracy for ship.
 - Attributes `minaccuracy` and `maxaccuracy`: If bonus to accuracy for ship should be random, add attribute `minaccuracy` for minimum value and